andreavillegasm/MadEvents/README.md

 #### admin:

-1. View feedback

-   This page (feedback) will display all feedback users send.
+1. View feedback: This page (feedback) will display all feedback users send.
 Admins can click to head to detail page.

-2. Change status of feedback

-   This page (feedback_detail) will display detail of this page.
+2. Change status of feedback: This page (feedback_detail) will display detail of this page.
 Admins can read messages and change status of the feedback.

 #### user:

-1. Add feedback

-   Users can add their feedback at the feedback.php page.
+1. Add feedback: Users can add their feedback at the feedback.php page.

-2. View feedback

-   Users can view their own feedback at the feedback.php page.
+2. View feedback: Users can view their own feedback at the feedback.php page.